mfiers/Moa/sphinx/commands/private.rst

 moa **new**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Create a new Moa job in the this directory
+Create a new Moa job